 All time and demand deposits in any depository shall be insured or collateralized at all times in accordance with this Policy.

-Other banking institutions from which the College District may purchase certificates of deposit will also be designated as a depository for depository/collateral purposes.
+Other banking institutions in which the College District may make time or demand deposits will also be designated as a depository for depository/collateral purposes.
 All depositories will execute a depository agreement and require that the Bank's Board or Bank Loan Committee pass a resolution approving the agreement if collateral is required.

 - (if brokers) Financial Industry Regulatory Authority (FINRA) certification and CRD #

 - (if brokers) proof of Texas State Securities registration